joolyen/Note-Taker/README.md

 * [6.
 Questions](#questions)

 ### 1. Installation
-Download code to local computer and run npm install in console and then enter 'node app.js' to run application.
+Download code to local computer and run npm install in console and then enter 'node server.js' to run application.

 ### 2. Usage
-Navtigate to the folder it's housed in within Git Bash or your native console, npm install an then run node app.js
+Once you install and run you go to localhost:2377 to run on your local machine and you have a note tacker.

 ### 3. License
 see below